How do I set gallery, page, and folder privacy settings?

-Additionally, you can add a viewing password to any public or an unlisted Gallery/Page/Folder.
+Additionally, you can password-protect any public or unlisted Gallery/Page/Folder.

-Galleries accessibly by Anyone with the Link aren't visible on your SmugMug homepage and aren't included in search engines.
-The only way someone can view them is if you (the site owner) give them the direct link.
+Galleries accessible by Anyone with the Link aren't visible on your SmugMug homepage and aren't crawled by search engines.
+The only way someone can view them is if you (the site owner) give them a direct link.
 When you do that, it'll look something like this:

-The random scramble of numbers and letters at the end of that link is the "key" that's required to be able to open the unlisted gallery.
+The random scramble of numbers and letters at the end of that link is the "key" that's required to open the unlisted gallery.
 Without it, we'll just redirect them to the closest public location: subcategory, category, or your homepage.

-Similar to an unlisted phone number, there is a VERY small (one in more-than-a-million) chance someone could just type in the right digits and stumble across your gallery.
-So, you can use additional security options described below for more protection.
+Similar to an unlisted phone number, there's a VERY small (one in more-than-a-million) chance someone could just type in the right digits and stumble across your gallery.
+So you can use additional security options described below for more protection.

 You'll see an option in the Security & Privacy section that enables you to choose between public and unlisted.

 Password-protected galleries require visitors to enter a password to see the photos inside.
-These galleries also won't display any of the social-sharing options.
+These galleries don't display any social-sharing options.

-You can mix and match your passworded galleries with other security options, so for example, you can make your gallery accesible by Everyone + passworded or even accesible by Anyone with the Link + passworded gallery.
-If you choose the former, the gallery won't show up in SmugMug's search and Google will know that they exist, but can't look inside.
+You can mix and match your passworded galleries with other security options.
+For example, you can make your gallery accessible by Everyone + passworded or even accessible by Anyone with the Link + passworded.
+If you choose the former, the gallery won't show up in SmugMug's search and Google will know the gallery exists, but it can't look inside.

-Important note about passwords: SmugMug does NOT store your gallery passwords in any way that could be leaked (we use an industrial-grade one-way hash), so we recommend that you fill in the "Password Reminder" field to help jog your memory if you think you - or your client - will forget.
-For your extremely important photos that you never want shared, we highly suggest that you don't use password reminders at all.
+Important note about passwords: SmugMug does NOT store your gallery passwords in any way that could be leaked (we use an industrial-grade one-way hash), so we recommend that you fill in the "Password Reminder" field to help jog your memory if you think you—or your client—might forget.
+For your extremely important photos that you never want shared, we highly suggest you don't use password reminders at all.
 Here are great tips on how to create strong passwords.

 We'll only show a generic "lock" icon as the gallery thumbnail to protect your content, but you can choose a featured photo to select a different image to represent the gallery on your site.

-Tip: You can secure your entire SmugMug site with a password, too, and protect yourself from the bottom up.
+Tip: You can secure your entire SmugMug site with a password, too.

 Galleries/Pages/Folders accessible by Only Me are completely private.
 They can ONLY be seen, found, and browsed by the logged-in owner of the site.
-We don't recommend that you use this setting if you're sharing the gallery with anyone, period.
+We don't recommend you use this setting if you plan to share the gallery with anyone.

 Q: I want to set one password for a folder of galleries.